Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Make sure windows are closed or screened.

-Most mosquito species are actively searching for a blood meal in the evening hours from just before dark until 2 to 3 hours after dark.
-During the daytime the females normally rest in cooler vegetated areas where the humidity is higher and they are protected from drying out.
+Most mosquito species actively search for a blood meal in the evening from just before dark until 2 to 3 hours after dark.
+During the daytime, females normally rest in cooler vegetated areas where the humidity is higher, and they are protected from drying out.
 Females will often bite in the daytime if humans or animals invade the wooded areas where they are resting.

 Drain